bendrucker/bendrucker.me/contents/posts/in-defense-of-knowing-less/index.md

 ---
 title: In Defense of Knowing Less
-subtitle: Learn and do more by letting go of your impulse to know a lot
+subtitle: Learn and do more by letting go of your impulse to know everything
 date: 2013-11-13
 categories: Productivity, Reflections
 template: post.jade